ahmedombada/ansible-k8s/README.md

 # ansible-k8s

-# What is this
-This Ansible playbook bootstraps a fully functioning k8s cluster + an nginx ingress controller + cert manager for managing certs + a test service (just a normal nginx image which can be accessed using the browser once everything is set up correctly).
+This is an Ansible playbook taht bootstraps a fully functioning k8s cluster + an nginx ingress controller + cert manager for managing certs + a test service (just a normal nginx image which can be accessed using the browser once everything is set up correctly).

-The resulting cluster consists of 1 master node and 2 workers. if you would like to have more masters or worker nodes, just edit the hosts file accordingly and the playbook will funtion teh same way (hopefully).
+The resulting cluster consists of 1 master node and 2 workers. if you would like to have more master or worker nodes, just edit the hosts file accordingly and the playbook will funtion teh same way (hopefully).

 Note: This was tested with ubuntu 20.04